Takobz/cross-dsp-playlist-maker/progress/PROGRESS.md

 ## What I am doing Now

-- Initial UI project - React/Next ?
+- Create the UI - will have details as I move.

 ## What I have done